Abyss Token (ABYSS) Price Down 14.5% This Week

-Abyss Token (CURRENCY:ABYSS) traded down 1.2% against the dollar during the twenty-four hour period ending at 17:00 PM E.T. on August 26th.
-Abyss Token has a market capitalization of $3.45 million and $144,653.00 worth of Abyss Token was traded on exchanges in the last 24 hours.
-One Abyss Token coin can now be bought for about $0.0151 or 0.00000144 BTC on major cryptocurrency exchanges.
-Over the last seven days, Abyss Token has traded down 14.5% against the dollar.
+Abyss Token (CURRENCY:ABYSS) traded down 1.2% against the U.S. dollar during the 24-hour period ending at 17:00 PM Eastern on September 2nd.
+One Abyss Token coin can now be purchased for $0.0151 or 0.00000144 BTC on popular exchanges.
+During the last seven days, Abyss Token has traded down 14.5% against the U.S. dollar.
+Abyss Token has a market cap of $3.45 million and $144,653.00 worth of Abyss Token was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.